lnspeedy/CreditRisk_Classification/README.md

 6. Evaluation and scoring (Iteration)<br />

     * Following metrics (Precision, Recall, Accurac, F1-score, Confusion matrix),
-    * Final choice of models for setting in production (random forest, logistic regression, AdaBoost)
+    * Final choice of models for setting in production (random forest, logistic regression, AdaBoost, XGBoost)
 8. Deployment<br />
   For the production of our models, we used the fastApi framework and the Docker container.